 100-hour intensive course, 5-ECTS credit.
-The course is offered within the framework of Erasmus Intensive Language Courses for Erasmus students who will complete part of their studies in Cyprus.
+The course is offered within framework of Erasmus Intensive Language Courses for Erasmus students who will complete part of their studies in Cyprus.
 The course provides the basic communicative skills to students, enabling them to respond to basic daily needs both orally and in writing.
 At this level, the language and content is drawn from students' experiences.
-Upon completion of this course. will students be able to understand and use basic everyday expressions that meet immediate basic needs in social and academic environment.
+Upon completion of this course, students will be able to understand and use basic everyday expressions that meet immediate basic needs in social and academic environment.
 An extensive cultural programme also takes place, through which students have the opportunity to experience the culture of Cyprus (eg, visits to archaeological sites, museums, etc.).
-The course adopts student-centered teaching methods whereas the use of new technologies (Computer Assisted Language Learning) is an integral part of the learning process so that students can fully develop language competence and other skills.
-By the end of the course, students are expected to have covered most part of the A1 level of the Common European Framework of Reference for Languages, with greatly enhanced the cultural aspect of the programme.
+The course adopts teaching student-centered methods whereas the use of new technologies (Computer Assisted Language Learning) is an integral part of the learning process so that students can fully develop language competence and other skills.
+By the end of the course, students are expected to have covered most part of the A1 level Common European the Framework of Reference for Languages, with greatly enhanced the cultural aspect of the programme.